openshift/hypershift/docs/content/how-to/disconnected/automatically-initialize-registry-overrides.md

 The `ProviderWithOpenShiftImageRegistryOverrides` is also provided to the `HostedClusterReconciler` as its `ReleaseProvider`.
 When the `HostedClusterReconciler` is reconciling, it will pass any image registry overrides to the ignition server reconciler and the CPO deployment specification.

 ### Ignition Server
 The ignition server reconciler forwards this information on to the `ignition-server` container as an environment variable called `OPENSHIFT_IMG_OVERRIDES`. `hypershift/ignition-server/cmd/start.go` retrieves this information for the `ReleaseProvider` for the `TokenSecretReconciler`.
+An important caveat for the ignition server, it cannot follow the ImageContentSourcePolicy or ImageDigestMirrorSet rules because there is not a runtime running inside the pod to do the transformations.
+So, it's necessary to do the image URL live translation to the custom registry address.

 ### Control Plane Operator
 The `HostedClusterReconciler` passes on the image registry override information as an environment variable in the CPO called `OPENSHIFT_IMG_OVERRIDES`.
 The CPO will check for the existence of this environment variable when it runs.
 If the variable exists, it's used to build the HostedControlPlaneReconciler's `releaseProvider`.